uynguyen/uynguyen.github.io/source/_posts/iOS-Concurrency-Operations.md

 > "Operations have important effects on your application’s performance.
 For instance, if you want to download a lot of content from the Internet, you might want to do so only when it is absolutely necessary.
 Also, you might decide to ensure that only a specific number of operations can run at the same time.
 If you do decide to limit the number of concurrent operations in a queue, you can change the maxConcurrentOperationCount property of your operation queue.
 This is an integer property that allows you to specify how many operations, at most, can run in a queue at a given time." (iOS 8 Swift Programming Cookbook)

-Learning the above theories is enough, let's start practicing.
-Let re-build the project to see the result.
+Learning the above theories is enough, now re-build the project to see the result.

 ![](/Post-Resources/Operations/EmptyList.jpeg "EmptyList")